Chembirika: Tourism

-Chembirika is famous for its beautiful beach experience and it has been caught by famous photographers from all over the country.
-This beach requires a well-planned beautification and development package from the side of Tourism department of Kerala.
+The beach requires a well-planned beautification and development package from the side of Tourism department of Kerala.

 A railway tunnel called Kalanad Tunnel, also known as Chembirika Tunnel is situated at the eastern part of Chembirika.
 It is the longest tunnel in Kerala which was constructed by the British government 110 years ago.

-The picturesque view of Chembirika Beach and the Noombil River (also known as Chembirika River), which is considered to be the smallest river in Kerala, in which the river reaches to sea over here and it is often visited by tourists from nearby localities and from other districts of Kerala and sometimes it is rarely visited by tourists from other states of India and from the rest of the world.
+The view of Chembirika Beach and the Noombil River (also known as Chembirika River), which is considered to be the smallest river in Kerala, in which the river reaches to sea over here and it is often visited by tourists from nearby localities and from other districts of Kerala and sometimes it is rarely visited by tourists from other states of India and from the rest of the world.

 Melparamb is the nearest urban locality to Chembirika, at a distance of 2-3; km.
 There are some basic facilities like medics, education, shopping etc.

 Kasaragod is the nearest major urban city to Chembirika, located 7 km away from it.